pinskylab/NePADE/README.md

 • **04_best_lhoods.R** script for determining maximum-likelihood of each demographic scenario, calculating AIC and plotting demographic modeling results

-• **demo_modeling_allele_counts.R**: script to determine the allele counts of all alleles used in demographic modeling (main analyses & no --mac filter sensitivity analyses)
+• **04a_plot_SFScomparisions.R**: script to plot the observed msfs for each larval cohort against the top three demographic models

 • **generation_length.R** script calculates generation length for females and males over time using the 2016 stock assessment data, age-length relationships from Penttila et al. (1989) and age-fecundity curves from Morse (1981)